IBM-Cloud/docs-services/services/xpertrule/index.md

 cd directory_name
 ```

 4. Install the xrcall node red node, which will be used for running the knowledge published earlier.
-This step requires you to have npm installed (https://www.npmjs.com/).
+This step requires you to have [npm](https://www.npmjs.com/) installed.
 ```
 npm install node-red-contrib-xrcall
 ```